History of Munich: Nazi regime and World War II

 During the war, Munich was the location of multiple forced labour camps, including two Polenlager camps for Polish youth, and 40 subcamps of the Dachau concentration camp, including Agfa-Commando, Munich-Allach, München-Schwabing, in which men and women of various nationalities were held.
+By mid 1942 the majority of Jews living in Munich and the suburbs had been deported.

-Munich was the base of the White Rose (German: Die Weiße Rose), a group of students that formed a resistance movement from June 1942 to February 1943.
-The core members were arrested and executed following a distribution of leaflets in Munich University by Hans and Sophie Scholl.
+Munich was the base of the White Rose, a student resistance movement.
+The group had distributed leaflets in several cities and following the 1943 Battle of Stalingrad members of the group stenciled slogans such as "Down with Hitler" and "Hitler the Mass Murderer" on public buildings in Munich.
+The core members were arrested and executed after Sophie Scholl and her brother Hans Scholl were caught distributing leaflets on the campus of the Ludwig-Maximilians-Universität München, calling upon the youth to rise against Hitler.

-The city was very heavily damaged by Allied bombing during World War II—the city was hit by 71 air raids over a period of six years.
+The city was heavily damaged by Allied bombing during World War II—it was hit by 71 air raids over a period of six years.
 As the bombings continued, more and more people moved out.
 By May 1945, 337,000 people (41%) had left.

 The final battle for Munich began on 29 April 1945, when the US 20th Armored Division.
 US 3rd Infantry Division, US 42nd Infantry Division and US 45th Infantry Division assaulted through the outskirts of the city, also liberating Dachau concentration camp in the process.
 Some sectors were well defended against this opening push.
 However, the city itself was captured rather easily, as the German defenders there offered only light resistance, on 30 April 1945.